porkbrain/suckless.hn/README.md

 # suckless.hn
 TODO: high level tldr

+* Why isn't this an app into which I login as HN user and you [hide][hn-hide-story] stories on my behalf?

+    As a user I wouldn't login into some random app.
+As a developer I don't want to manage user credentials.

 * Can I have custom filters configurable from some kind of UI?

     Out of scope.
 Create an issue of submit a pull request if there's a filter you wish to use.